 Price: 9.50 USD (adults); 7.50 USD (children 3-12 yearsold)

 Oak Island is certainly worth a day trip if you are staying in the bigger and busier Myrtle Beach, just over the state border.
 It’s safe to say that there are plenty of ways to explore Oak lsland, whether on foot, by boat or high in the skies above!

 If you enjoyed this article, share it with your friends on Facebook and save it to Pinterest for future reference!

-What is there to do in Oak Island NC?
+3. What are the most popular things to do in Oak Island with kids?